benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q098.png)

-_**Q186:** Any dragon to that Balerion called more than 10 calls of less than 10 minutes, and at least one call of 10 minutes or more_
+_**Q186:** Any dragon to that Balerion freezed more than 10 times for less than 10 minutes, and at least once for 10 minutes or more_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q186.png)

-_**Q99:** Any dragon to that Balerion called more than 10 calls of less than 10 minutes, and no calls of 10 minutes or more_
+_**Q99:** Any dragon to that Balerion freezed more than 10 times for less than 10 minutes, and not once for 10 minutes or more_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q099.png)

-_**Q100:** Any dragon to which Balerion called with more then 10 (< 10 minutes calls), more than 10 calls on or after 1/1/1010, more than 15 (< 10 minutes calls) on or after 1/1/1010, and more than 100 calls_
+_**Q100:** Any dragon to which Balerion froze more than 10 times for less than 10 minutes, more than 10 times on or after 1/1/1010, more than 15 times for less than 10 minutes on or after 1/1/1010, and more than 100 times altogether_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q100.png)

-_**Q199:** Any dragon that (called more than 10 times to each of more than 10 dragons) and (called more than 20 times to less than 10 dragons)_
+_**Q199:** Any dragon that (freezed more than 10 times each of more than 10 dragons) and (freezed more than 20 times each of less than 10 dragons)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q199.png)

-_**Q200:** Any dragon that (called more than 10 times to each of more than 10 dragons.
-For each of these 10 dragons - the calls have exactly 2 distinct durations) and (called more than 20 times to less than 10 dragons.
-The average call duration with all these dragons - is greater than 3 minutes)_
+_**Q200:** Any dragon that (freezed more than 10 times each of more than 10 dragons.
+For each of these 10 dragons - the freezes had exactly 2 distinct durations) and (freezed more than 20 times each of less than 10 dragons.
+The average freeze duration of all these dragons - is greater than 3 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q200.png)